vaidehi44/vaidehi44.github.io/README.md

 # Portfolio
-This is a Django code for my portfolio designed in Explorin's software development exploration program.
+This is a code for my simple static portfolio website designed in Explorin's software development exploration program.